Is India Safe for Women? (written by a solo female traveller)

 So apart from how you dress, there are other precautions you can take to minimise your risk as a female traveller:

-• Do not go out late at night, and if you must, be in a group of at least 3.
+Do not go out late at night, and if you must, be in a group of at least 3.
 In Indian culture, women do not drink alcohol and go out on the razz (apart from the wealthy, modern areas of main cities) so if you go out late you're very likely to bump into drunk men, need I say more?
-If I want to enjoy a few beers in India I'll do it at my hotel, or go out with a group and have transport home pre-arranged.
+If I want to enjoy a few beers in India I'll do it at my hotel, or I'll go out with local friends and have them help me with arranging transport home.

 Whenever I travel, I always carry my personal alarm made by Empowered by Ashley - I love it!
 Thankfully I have never had to use it, but I have tested it and it is LOUD.

-• Along the same vein, if anything should occur, and a man is making you feel uncomfortable, call it out immediately.
+Along the same vein, if anything should occur, and a man is making you feel uncomfortable, call it out immediately.
 Shout, draw attention, and nip it in the bud swiftly, do not be shy about this.
+They will feel a great amount of shame and disappear in a flash.

 This post may contain affiliate links, which means I may get a commission if you make a purchase through this website, at no cost to you.
 I only link to products I use and love.